bengl/mongosmash/README.md

 **MongoSmash** is a super-minimal MongoDB/NeDB ODM for Node.js.
 It lets you treat a JavaScript object as normal, and have changes persisted to MongoDB or NeDB.
 MongoSmash is implemented using `Object.observe`, and so is subject to its limitations on changes it can track, and requires Node 0.11.10+.
 You'll need to invoke node with the `--harmony` flag.

 **WARNING: MongoSmash is incomplete.
-I'm just starting to explore this idea.
-It probably doesn't even work yet.
-Do not use, unless you're willing to fix it and make it actually work.**
+It works, but it's missind a lot of features!**

 ### Example